kelvin-thegreat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 13.  script that prints a number with two decimal places, followed by a new line. e number will be stored in the environment variable NUM

 >>>>>>> 7ed54a53c0f8686345373d397d4a3da933d3922b
+Task 14. cript that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL, The script should display the number in base 16, followed by a new line
+Task 15.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+Task 16.  a script that prints every other line from the input, starting with the first line.
+Task 17. shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.